 July 2018 update: Great news!
 British Columbia just announced that it would ban payment for blood and plasma in the province.
 This is a major win as BC joins Alberta, Ontario and Quebec in saying no to predatory blood clinics.
-However, we still need your help.
-The federal government still won't protect people in Canada from the threat of for-profit blood clinics and decision makers need to hear from you today.

 Original petition from July 2016: